PM’s dream of development in J&K is becoming a reality: Hardeep S. Puri

-New Delhi : The Union Minister for Petroleum and Natural Gas and Housing and Urban Affairs, Shri Hardeep S. Puri on Monday said that the Prime Minister’s commitment to the development of J&K is turning into reality and work regarding the same is in full swing.
+SRINAGAR : The Union Minister for Petroleum and Natural Gas and Housing and Urban Affairs, Sh.
+Hardeep Singh Puri on Monday said that the Prime Minister’s commitment to the development of J&K is turning into reality and work regarding the same is in full swing.
 He stated that the PM’s development initiatives in J&K have created an emotional bond between the people and the country.
 “Central schemes directly benefit the people and I am glad that work is going on at the ground level,” the minister added.

-Addressing the media persons in Srinagar today Shri Puri said people are investing in the economic development in the Union Territory of J&K because of the Central Government’s farsighted decision to remove the bottleneck of Article 370 and 35A.
+Addressing the media persons here in Srinagar Sh.
+Puri said people are investing in the economic development in the Union Territory of J&K because of the Central Government’s farsighted decision to remove the bottleneck of Article 370 and 35A.

 The Minister also said that the petroleum prices have seen a sharp rise from July 2021 to August, 2022 with 43 percent to 46 percent increase in USA and Canada while as India is the only country in the world where only 2 percent increase has been seen during that period.
 When many countries in the world are witnessing the shortage of fuel and exorbitant price rise, there is no shortage of fuel in India even in the remotest corners of the country, the Minister added.

-Interacting with the district administration officers in Srinagar, Shri Puri said that the centre is committed to achieving new milestones with respect to growth and development in Jammu and Kashmir.
+Interacting with the district administration officers in Srinagar, Sh.
+Puri said that the centre is committed to achieving new milestones with respect to growth and development in Jammu and Kashmir.

 The minister reviewed the progress of work on various development projects and work done as per government schemes like PM Awas Yojana, PM Ujwala, PM SVANidhi, SBM 2.0 and Amrut 2.0.